The things we consistently tell ourselves serve to shape our self-image and the way we interact with the world.

 Oh no, I am guilty of cognitive distortions… what do I do?

 If you recognise any of these thought patterns within yourself, don’t fret – you can retrain your brain.
-Consider seeing a cognitive behavioural therapist who can assist you in monitoring your thoughts so that you can recognise cognitive distortions when they occur and replace them with more positive and uplifting thoughts.
+Consider seeing a cognitive behavioural therapist who can assist you in monitoring your thinking and replacing distortions with more positive and uplifting thoughts.

 Can you think of a cognitive distortion we’ve missed?
 Tell us below, we love hearing from you.